ges0305/SleepLab-sandbox/README.md

-# SleepLab-sandbox
+# SleepLab-Telegram bot
-This is a demo of an sandbox project - a Telegram assistant that helps solving sleep problems.
+This is a demo of ready-to-market project - a Telegram assistant that helps solving sleep problems.

 ## SleepLabBot